ouspg/CompSec/Lab1_Network/README.md

  ### How to complete this task

-For level 4 completion return the following:
+Return the following:

-* Data flow diagram of the situation where you cast a vote and when you check the results
+* Data flow diagram or some other type of picture/written document that explains the dataflow in the situation where you cast a vote and when you check the results

+* Short explanation on the steps you took to analyze the network and create the diagram

-* Short report on what kind of security experiment you tried and what was the result
+* Short explanation on what kind of security experiment you tried and what was the result

-For level 5 completion
-* Same data flow diagrams as in level 4
-* Short report on steps you took to analyze the network and create the diagram
-* Attempt two or more different security experiments
-* Short report containing the following: Concept of your security experiment(What it is and how does it work?), steps you took to do the experiment, results, why did it work/not work?.

-So basically the difference between grades is documentation and experiment amount.
-Keep in mind that the experiments do not have to be succesful.
-You are free to try as wacky experiment as you like.
-Most important aspect is that you can explain **why** it worked or not.